 Please read our Frequently Asked Questions for the latest information about COVID-19 related travel restrictions and visa services in Serbia.

-The U.S. Embassy in Belgrade aims to process cases as soon as practicable.
-However, appointment availability is extremely limited and there will likely to be increased wait times for such services due to substantial backlogs.
+We aim to process cases as soon as practicable, however, appointment availability is extremely limited and there will be increased wait times for services due to substantial backlogs.
+The health and safety of our workforce and customers will remain paramount.
 We are unable to provide a specific date for when we return to processing at pre-COVID workload levels.
 Please monitor this website for the latest information regarding the status of our operations.

 The purpose of your intended travel and other facts will determine what type of visa is required under U.S. immigration law.
 As a visa applicant, you will need to establish that you meet all requirements to receive the category of visa for which you are applying.

 See our Directory of Visa Categories on usvisas.state.gov to determine which visa category might be appropriate for your purpose of travel to the United States.

 Travel to the United States on a temporary basis, including tourism, temporary employment, study and exchange.